-The Mother Joseph Residence Hall (MJRH) houses approximately 275 full-time students.
-Most of the rooms are double occupancy; a limited number of single and quadruple occupancy rooms are available.
-The Chapel and parlors for receiving guests are located on the first floor.
-The Residence Life Office and Health Services Office are also located on the first floor of MJRH.
-Each wing on the floors has a kitchenette outfitted with a stove, a microwave oven and refrigerator.
+The Mother Joseph Residence Hall (MJRH) houses approximately 338 full-time students.
+Most of the rooms are double occupancy; a limited number of single, triple, and quadruple occupancy rooms are available.
+There is a university chapel that is located on the first floor.
+Each wing on the floor is equipped with a kitchenette outfitted with a stove, a microwave oven and refrigerator.

-Rosary Hall houses approximately 45 students on the third and fourth floor of the Administration Building.
-Students who choose to live on these floors have chosen to live in a quieter environment.
+Rosary Hall houses approximately 77 full-time students on the third and fourth floor of the Administration Building.
+Students who choose to live in this building have chosen to live in a quieter environment.
 The floors each have a full kitchen, laundry room, and comfortable lounge.
-Many rooms are singles.
+Many rooms are single occupancy.

-The Dominican Hall houses approximately 200 full-time students.
+Dominican Hall houses approximately 196 full-time students.
 This building has been designed as suite-style housing.
 Most suites consist of two double-occupancy bedrooms and a limited number of single-occupancy bedrooms.
 Each suite consists of two bathrooms, living room and either a half kitchen or a full kitchen.
 There are four lounges located throughout the building as well as two study lounges.